Traditionally, lead generation for recruiters has been straightforward.

 On-page SEO is the process of optimizing the site structure and individual pages of your recruiter site to maximize search traffic.

-The great part about on-page SEO is that it is typically a task you can do entirely on your own.
+The great part about on-page SEO is that it is typically a task you can do entirely on your own as part of a self-directed recruitment lead generation strategy.

 Backlinko’s on-page SEO guide is a great resource to review when you are first getting started.